 - Aquatic life is endangered with suffocation and ingestion

 - Release of toxic chemicals into the environment and animals consuming them.

 - Chemicals from plastic that are in landfills can leak into our groundwater, increasing chance of disease and cancer.

-One of the biggest systems that plastic affects is the ocean.
+One of the largest ecosystems that plastic affects is the ocean.
 Our trash and waste get dumped into the ocean or blown in from beaches.
 This not only impacts the animals that live in the ocean, but the ecosystem as well.
 Thankfully people are taking action, such as The Ocean Cleanup Project.
 Here are their words as to what they are doing to help clean up the oceans.

 The Ocean Cleanup Project

 “The system consists of a 600-meter-long floater that sits at the surface of the water and a tapered 3-meter-deep skirt attached below.
 The floater provides buoyancy to the system and prevents plastic from flowing over it, while the skirt stops debris from escaping underneath.

 Both the plastic and system are being carried by the current.
 However, wind and waves propel only the system, as the floater sits just above the water surface, while the plastic is primarily just beneath it.
 The system thus moves faster than the plastic, allowing the plastic to be captured”